matthijsgroen/geppetto/website/docs/using-player/player.md

 # Using the player

+The Geppetto Player is a Typescript library you can use in your web project to embed animations on your website.

 ## Install Player

-You can install the project using the `geppetto-player` package.
+You can install the library using the [`geppetto-player`](https://www.npmjs.com/package/geppetto-player) npm package.

 <Tabs groupId="package-manager">
 <TabItem value="npm" label="npm">